htmlcsstoimage/ruby-client/README.md

 ```

 ### Delete an image
+Delete an existing image.
+Removes the image from HCTI servers and clears the CDN.

 ```ruby
 client.delete_image("254b444c-dd82-4cc1-94ef-aa4b3a6870a6")
 ```

 ### URL to image
+Generate a screenshot of any public URL.

 ```ruby
 image = client.url_to_image("https://github.com", viewport_width: 800, viewport_height: 1200)
 ```